-This blog is about my garden located in Melbourne, Australia, where summer heat and long periods without rain can make gardening a challenge.
-This blog is the gateway to a series of my blogs showing you how I deal with these conditions................5th February 2017.
+This blog is about a garden located in Melbourne, Australia, where summer heat and long periods without rain can make gardening a challenge.
+It is the gateway to a series of blogs showing you how to deal with these conditions__________________________________John Ashworth 22/04/2017.

 I use it to coordinate planting and harvesting so the beds are kept occupied all year round.
 I also calculate occupancy rates (%) for each bed each month, and work out how many seeds to order every 6 months.

 Each year I start a new plan based on the old one in its improved form.
-My 4 year crop rotation means all the plants will be grown in a new bed sothis is built into the new plan.